poweradmin/poweradmin/README.md

 To install PowerAdmin onto your system there are a few dependencies, they are listed below.

-On Debian-based systems and their derivatives (with sodo or as root):
+On Debian-based systems and their derivatives (with sudo or as root, Debian 12 or later recommended):
+> **Note:** `php-fpm` is required only if you plan to use Nginx or choose not to use `mod_php` with Apache.

 ```sh
 apt install php php-intl php-php-gettext php-tokenizer php-fpm